holoviz/panel/doc/tutorials/basic/pn_panel.md

 :::

 :::{note}
-`pn.panel` uses a *heuristic* algorithm to determine how to best display the `object` passed as argument.
-To make this very explicit we will `print` the component in all the examples below.
+`pn.panel` uses a *heuristic* algorithm to determine how to best display the `object` passed as an argument.
+To make this very explicit, we will `print` the component in all the examples below.
 :::

 Run the code: